top of page

 Practice

-After intensive work, our fellows go back to their respective universities.
-We send them home with practical tools: a personal development plan, a network of 200+ fellows to contact with questions, specific goals and timelines, and small support groups to mastermind problems as they arise.
+After intensive work, our fellows went back to their respective universities.
+We sent them home with practical tools: A personal development plan, a network of 200+ fellows to contact with questions, specific goals and timelines, and small support groups to mastermind problems as they arise.

-The program addresses a series of leadership questions and builds on fellows’ individual experiences and competencies.
-The learning is both facilitated and self-directed, and as concepts, tools, and strategies are presented, participants have time to practice and get feedback.
-Fellows are engaged from morning to evening, balancing the day between highly interactive sessions and reflective activities such as journal writing or one-on-one debriefing conversations.
-Time is set aside at the end of each afternoon for fellows to take a walk or run, challenge one another to a pick-up game of basketball or croquet, or take part in other unstructured activities.
-Evening sessions provide time for further exchange and may include case studies from alumni fellows and other invited guests.
+The program addressed a series of leadership questions and built on fellows’ individual experiences and competencies.
+The learning was both facilitated and self-directed, and as concepts, tools, and strategies were presented, participants had time to practice and get feedback.
+Fellows were engaged from morning to evening, balancing the day between highly interactive sessions and reflective activities such as journal writing or one-on-one debriefing conversations.
+Time was set aside at the end of each afternoon for fellows to take a walk or run, challenge one another to a pick-up game of basketball or croquet, or take part in other unstructured activities.
+Evening sessions provided time for further exchange and sometimes included case studies from alumni fellows and other invited guests.

-In the year between their training sessions, fellows practice new skills at their home institutions or in other venues to apply what they’ve learned.
-Activities may include:
+In the year between their training sessions, fellows practiced new skills at their home institutions or in other venues to apply what they learned.
+Activities included:

-Fellows are on the leading edge of developing the practices that are needed for complex problem-solving and they are critical resources to each other.
-As a network, the fellows provide powerful ongoing support to one another.
-During the practice year they organize periodic check-ins in pairs or small groups to remind themselves of the short- and long-term goals they set for themselves in their action plans.
-Fellows are expected to manage their time in order to engage fully in learning from their practice.
+Fellows are on the leading edge of developing the practices that are needed for complex problem-solving and they were critical resources to each other.
+As a network, the fellows provided powerful ongoing support to one another.
+During the practice year they organized periodic check-ins in pairs or small groups to remind themselves of the short- and long-term goals they set for themselves in their action plans.
+Fellows were expected to manage their time in order to engage fully in learning from their practice.

-The following June, the fellows reconvene in a final session to integrate their learning from the practice year, learn new tools, and articulate to each other their refined visions for knowledge to impact.
-This experience enables fellows to decide where, when, and how to engage for the greatest impact in furthering their vision for change.
+The following June, the fellows reconvened in a final session to integrate their learning from the practice year, learn new tools, and articulate to each other their refined visions for knowledge to impact.
+This experience enabled fellows to decide where, when, and how to engage for the greatest impact in furthering their vision for change.

-After their fellowship year, fellows are expected to:
+After their fellowship year, fellows were expected to:

-• Build on what they’ve learned to create a positive impact on decision-making about the environment and sustainability
+Build on what they learned to create a positive impact on decision-making about the environment and sustainability

 Leadership context: Areas of focus